Best bike brands: Bicycle companies we trust

 Read more: Wilier Filante launch story

-For time trialists and triathletes, the Turbine offers low weight and performance.
-Wilier has designed the cockpit for adjustability, so you can get your fit dialled, even if you're a taller rider.
+For time trialists and triathletes, the Supersonica offers low weight and performance.
+You can choose between a custom carbon or 3D printed titanium cockpit or Profile Design aerobars, so you can get your fit dialled.

 Warranty

 For most, a bike will represent a sizeable investment and they’ll want to be sure that the brand will stand behind their purchase.
-All the brands above offer at least a five year warranty against manufacturing defects in their frames to the original purchaser, if the bike has been registered and regularly maintained.
+All the brands above (with the exception of Colnago, which offers a three-year warranty) offer at least a five-year warranty against manufacturing defects in their frames to the original purchaser, if the bike has been registered and regularly maintained.

 Best bike brands: the longlist